Circle packings, renormalizations and subdivision rules: Teichm uller space and finite circle packings

-Let $F$ be a face of $\mathcal{G}$.
-Then there exists a polygon $P_{F}$ and a cellular map $\psi_F:P_{F} \longrightarrow F$ which restricts to a homeomorphism between the interiors.
-Note that the map $\psi_F$ is a homeomorphism if and only if $F$ is a Jordan domain.
-The boundary $\partial P_{F}$ is called the {\em ideal boundary} of $F$, and is denoted by $I(F)$.
-Abusing notations, we often use the same symbols to denote vertices and edges of $P_F$ and those of $F$, especially when $F$ is a Jordan domain.
+Let $F$ be a face of $\mathcal{G}$. {Note that in general $F$ may not be a Jordan domain (recall that the plane graph $\mathcal{G}$ is embedded in $\hat{\mathbb{C}}$).} Then there exists a polygon $P_{F}$ and a cellular map $\psi_F:P_{F} \longrightarrow F$ which restricts to a homeomorphism between the interiors {(see Figure~\ref{fig:ideal_boundary} for an illustration).}

+Note that the map $\psi_F$ is a homeomorphism on the entire polygon $P_F$ if and only if $F$ is a Jordan domain.

+{Adopting the terminology from \cite{LLM22}, the boundary $\partial P_{F}$ is called the {\em ideal boundary} of $F$, denoted by $I(F)$.
+Informally, $I(F)$ is the splitting and unfolding of the boundary edges of $F$ to a Jordan curve.} Abusing notations, we often use the same symbols to denote vertices and edges of $P_F$ and those of $F$, especially when $F$ is a Jordan domain.